 You Are a Small Online Seller

-If you sell on Amazon and a few other channels with under 50 products, a combination of Keepa (for Amazon price history) and PageCrawl (for monitoring competitor websites and other marketplaces) covers most needs without a large monthly cost.
-Our guides on tracking prices at Best Buy and Walmart cover the setup for those specific retailers.
+If you sell on Amazon and a few other channels with under 50 products, a combination of Keepa (for Amazon price history) and PageCrawl (for monitoring competitor websites and other marketplaces like TikTok Shop) covers most needs without a large monthly cost.
+Our guides on tracking prices at Best Buy, Walmart, and Wayfair (useful for furniture sellers) cover the setup for those specific retailers.

 You Are a Brand Owner